-Success in many and probably in all fruitful. great undertakings depends as much upon the performer's knowing what he cannot said unto his disciples, How hardly shall do as upon his knowing what he can do. they that have riches enter into the king-It is said that Queen Elizabeth, one of dom of God.
-And the disciples were aston-England's most noble sovereigns, owed her ished at his words.
-But Jesus answered greatness largely to her ability to recog-again, and said unto them, Children, how that her strength was in diplomacy and that she was weak in war, it is not surprising that when her noble advisors began to talk war, she repeatedly said, "No war, my lords, no war."
+Success in many and probably in all great undertakings depends as much upon the performer's knowing what he cannot do as upon his knowing what he can do.
+It is said that Queen Elizabeth, one of England's most noble sovereigns, owed her greatness largely to her ability to recognize what she could not do.
+Since she knew that her strength was in diplomacy and that she was weak in war, it is not surprising that when her noble advisors began to talk war, she repeatedly said, "No war, my lords, no war."
 In the church likewise, much often depends on one's recognizing what he cannot do.
 If a teacher is able to edify the church no more than ten minutes, he should talk ten minutes, but not forty.
 The brother who spent ten minutes in edifying or building up the church, and then spent the next twenty minutes in pulling it down with empty talk, surely left the church lower than he found it.
 Would that he had talked "according to ability."
 One who has not really studied his lesson should not think he can edify the church.
 One is responsible for all the goods that he has, but for not more.
 The rest is given to others, and should be used by others.

 We do not expect a perfect estimate of ability, or a perfect adjustment of service to ability.
 We are gratified, however, with the realization that it is not the slight but the marked deviation in either direction from one's ability which injures the individual and handicaps the church.
 What the churches need is a sufficient number of zealous, unselfish teachers who can and do use reasonable judgment.
 The co-operation of the church may sometimes greatly assist one in estimating his ability and in adjusting his service thereto.
 In the selection of an elder it seems that the congregation should have a part, for some human judgment is used whether the prospective elder is appraised by himself or by the congregation.
-Since in teaching or in selecting an elder, the use of only one man's judgment, and that regarding himself, is sometimes very unsafe and opens the way for demagogues, co-operation in the use of judgment seems wiser.
-Instead of a teacher's being the sole judge, then, regarding when and how much he should teach, an elder or some other member might assist him by inviting certain teachers to speak at the various meetings.
+Since in teaching or in selecting an elder, the use of only one man's judgment, and that regarding hiniself, is sometimes very unsafe and opens the way for demagogues, co-operation in the use of judgment seems wiser.
+Instead of a teacher's being the sole judge, then. regarding when and how much he should teach, an elder or some other member might assist him by inviting certain teachers to speak at the various meetings.
 Regardless of details, it is evident that the members of a congregation should cooperate in the endeavor to have each member to sing, pray, contribute, help the needy, or teach, according to the Word of God and the person's ability.

-Without adequate teachers the work of congregation is discouraging, most of the members remain babes, and friendly and unfriendly observers from the world consider the members as ignorant and unworthy of serious notice.
+Without adequate teachers the work of a congregation is discouraging, most of the members remain babes, and friendly and unfriendly observers from the world consider the members as ignorant and unworthy of serious notice.
 To function properly or even respectably each church should have adequate teachers who serve according to ability.